On $p$-adic adjoint $L$-functions for Bianchi cuspforms: the $p$-split case: The adjoint pairing

 To this end, we first claim that the pairing is a perfect pairing.
 By Remark \ref{Remark: relation to the algebraic pairing}, we may view $[\cdot, \cdot]_{k}$ as a twisted pairing of the perfect pairing $\langle \cdot, \cdot \rangle_k$ (see Remark \ref{Remark: alg. rep. is self-dual}) by the Atkin--Lehner operator $\bfomega_p$.
 However, the action of $\bfomega_p$ on $V_k^{\vee}(\Q_p)$ is invertible with inverse given by $\bfomega_p^{-1} = \left( (\substack{\,\,\,\,\,\,\,\,\,\,\,\,\,\,\,\,\,\, 1\\ -p^{-1}\,\,\,\,\,\,\,\,\,\,}), (\substack{\,\,\,\,\,\,\,\,\,\,\,\,\,\,\,\,\,\, 1\\ -p^{-1}\,\,\,\,\,\,\,\,\,\,})\right) \in G(\Q_p)$.

-Now, since $[\cdot, \cdot]_k$ is a perfect pairing, by Poincaré duality, we have two perfect pairings Hence, we have a commutative diagram One then deduces that the middle vertical map is surjective and injective, which shows the desired result. \end{proof}
+Now, since $[\cdot, \cdot]_k$ is a perfect pairing, by Poincaré duality (see, for example, \cite[Corollary III.3.12]{Eigen}), we have two perfect pairings Hence, we have a commutative diagram One then deduces that the middle vertical map is surjective and injective, which shows the desired result. \end{proof}

 As an immediate consequence of Proposition \ref{Proposition: integral pairing when we have a small weight} and Proposition \ref{Proposition: non-degeneracy of the pairing}, we have the following corollaries.